Bertolotti's syndrome: Diagnosis

 The diagnosis depends on appropriate patient history backed by imaging studies like X ray and MRI.
 Lumbosacral spine radiographs help in the identification of the skeletal abnormality.
 MRI helps in confirmation.

 Treatment

-Non surgical treatments include steroid injections in the lower back or radiofrequency sensory ablation.
-Physical therapy interventions are also helpful in early cases and are focused around mobilization, neural stretching, and core strengthening exercises.
+Non-surgical treatments include steroid injections in the lower back or radiofrequency sensory ablation.
+Physical therapy interventions are also helpful in early cases and are focused on mobilization, neural stretching, and core strengthening exercises.
 Surgical intervention is usually a last resort if all conservative methods fail.
 It can be treated surgically with posterolateral fusion or resection of the transitional articulation.